-SAPS School Discipline Rubric
+SAPS School Discipline

-- 1) SAPS school students who attend school-sponsored activities before/after school hours, on or off-campus, and on school-provided transportation, are subject to the same rules that apply during the school day. - 2) School officials will evaluate each situation and act accordingly based on the information available.
-This means the administration has the ability to go above and beyond the consequences listed based on the situation at hand.
+- SAPS school students who attend school-sponsored activities before/after school hours, on or offcampus, and on school-provided transportation, are subject to the same rules that apply during the school day. - 2) School officials will evaluate each situation and respond based on the information available.
+The "1310d seven factors" will be considered in each situation as mandated by state law.
+School officials will assign consequences based on their discretion for any violations. - 3) Disciplinary action may advance with each violation. - 4) Students engaging in persistent disobedience may be subject to suspension or recommendation for expulsion.